aldavigdis/iceland_gem/README.md

 #### Uses of kennitala

 Unlike the US Social Security number and equivalents, the kennitala is only used for identification of persons and companies (as well as other registered organizations) — and is often used internally by educational institutions, companies and other organization as a primary identifier for persons (e.g. school, employee, customer and frequent flyer ID).
-It is not to be used for authentication (i.e. a password) and is not considered a secret per se, but publishing a kennitala or a list of them is generally not considered good practice.
+It is not to be used for authentication (i.e. a password) and is not considered a secret per se.
+While a kennitala can be kept unencrypted in a database, publishing a kennitala or a list of them is generally not considered good practice and might cause liability.

 A kennitala is assigned to every newborn person and foreign nationals residing in Iceland as well as organizations and companies operating there.
 It is statically assigned and can not be changed.